ultrawideturbodev/ultra_wide_turbo_cli/README.md

 ## Features

+- **Auto Updates**
+  - Automatic version checking on startup
+  - Seamless updates to the latest version
 - **Code Maintenance**
   - Run dart fix and format on lib/ and test/
   - Run build_runner build with safe options